kusuma-hk/akasa_air_task/README.md

 Open MySQL Workbench (or MySQL CLI) and create a new empty database: <br>
     `CREATE DATABASE akasa_air;`

-Step 2: Set Up Environment Variables<br>
+Step 2: Set Up Environment Variables.<br>
-Copy .env.example → .env
+Copy code from .env.example → .env

 Then fill in your MySQL credentials (i.e., only your password):<br>
 `DB_TYPE=mysql` <br>